Assam Career : Gauhati University Recruitment 2025

-Applications are invited for recruitment of various teaching positions or career in Gauhati University Assam.
+Applications are invited for recruitment of various research based positions or career in Gauhati University Assam.

-Gauhati University Assam is inviting applications from eligible candidates for recruitment to the posts or career of Teaching Associate on purely temporary basis in the Department of Instrumentation & USIC.
-Gauhati University (GU) is one of the premier institutions of higher education in Northeast India and one of the most sought-after postgraduate institutions.
-Great Sanskrit scholar, Indologist and philanthropist Krishna Kanta Handiqui was the founder Vice Chancellor of Gauhati University.
-Some very illustrious sons and daughters of Assam have been its alumni which includes none other than Bharat Ratna Dr Bhupen Hazarika, noted litterateur and Gyanpeeth Award Winner Mamoni Raisom Goswami, eminent poet Dr Nirmal Prabha Bordoloi, famous academician Dr Maheswar Neog, prominent literary figure Dr Banikanta Kakati, academician, researcher of folklore, singer and lyricist Dr Birendra Nath Dutta to name a few.
-Other renowned alumni include well known personalities such as Padmasree Dr Jitendra Nath Gosawmi, an alumnus of the Physics Department, who has been the Chief Scientist of Chandrayaan Mission and also a Bhatnagar Awardee, and the former Chief Election Commissioner Sri Harishankar Brahma.
-Gauhati University has been also Alma Mater to other famous personalities like former Chief Ministers of Assam, Sri Prafulla Kumar Mahanta, Late Sri Tarun Gogoi, Sri Sarbananda Sonowal, and present Honourable Chief Minister of Assam, Dr Himanta Biswa Sarma

-Name of post : Teaching Associate(s) in the Department of Instrumentation & USIC
+Gauhati University Assam is inviting applications from eligible candidates for recruitment to the posts or career of Junior Research Fellow in DBT (NER) funded research project “Engineering betalain biosynthetic DOPA dioxygenase to develop a bio-colorant Production technology”

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!